tedslittlerobot/l4-support/readme.md

 ],
 ```

-Then, you can `composer require tlr/l4-support` to add this to your composer.json and download it.
+Then add `"tlr/l4-support": "1.*"` to your composer.json's require object.

 For the HTML macro, and the Validation rules, you may want to add `Tlr\Support\SupportServiceProvider` to your `providers` list in `app.php`.